CoinPayments API Documentation

 optional status field to allow filtering by invoice status.

-Example: status=draft, paid, pending, cancelled, completed
+Example: status=draft, scheduled, unpaid, pending, paid, cancelled, completed, timedOut, deleted

 from